PedroGalveias/IS_proj/README.md

 # Systems Integration Project 2019/2020

+## Description

-## Implementing Smart Information and Communication Technology (ICT) for well-being, energy efficiency and surveillance in public buildings
+Implementing Smart Information and Communication Technology (ICT) for well-being, energy efficiency and surveillance in public buildings

 ## What is the project about?